Check

 GitLab Code Quality (Code Climate JSON)

-bca --paths src/ check \
+bca check --paths src/ \

 --threshold cyclomatic=15 \

---output-format code-climate \
+--report-format code-climate \

 --output gl-code-quality-report.json